ayush723/to-do-list/README.md

 # to-do-list

-a simple to-do list backend using GinGonic framework and MySql
+a simple to-do list backend using GinGonic framework and MySql in Domain Driven Develpment mode and containerized using Docker.